coinbase-samples/commerce-cli/README.md

 ## Usage

-The Coinbase Commerce CLI tool allows you to create and view charges with a valid API key.
+The Coinbase Commerce CLI tool allows you to create and view charges with a valid API key as well as webhook events.

 ### Create a charge